Interop Institute 2025 Postponement Announcement

 Interoperability Institute 2024 Recap

-The most significant improvement in ITEC’s outreach and communications was the revamp of the Interoperability Institute (“Interop”).
+The most significant improvement in CACN’s outreach and communications was the revamp of the Interoperability Institute (“Interop”).
 After a hiatus in 2023 due to public safety deployments, Interop 2024 represented a major leap forward from 2022.
 Attendance for workshops soared from 70 to 290, and participation in the exercise grew from 40 to 140.
 The number of sponsoring vendors also increased dramatically, from 8 to 22.

 Keynote speakers at the event included recognized authorities in public safety:

-• Daniel Cotter, Executive Director of the Office of Science and Engineering (OSE) in the Science
+• Daniel Cotter, Executive Director of the Office of Science and Engineering (OSE) in the Science and Technology (S&T) Directorate, US Department of Homeland Security

 • Charles Guddemi, District of Columbia’s Homeland Security and Emergency Management